13 best things to do in Canberra: city guide

 National Botanic Gardens

-The National Botanic Gardens are also a very interesting place for anyone visiting Canberra.
-The gardens cover 36 hectares (89 acres) and are home to more than 3000 species of plants worldwide.
+The National Botanic Gardens are also a very interesting place when you come to the city as the gardens cover over 36 hectares and are home to more than 3000 species of plants worldwide.

 Wander through the gardens, take a guided tour, or participate in one of the many activities offered at the gardens.
 During my visit, I follow the Aboriginal Plant Trail, where you will walk through Rainforest Gully, and explore the Rock Garden and The Native Bee Garden.